Tuesday, October 1, 2024

 This stone marker beside the church indicates that as early as 1818, the pioneers thought it was important to have a house of worship.

-Williams Tavern Restaurant was originally located 10 miles away just off the Southwet Trail in the community of Marlbrook.
+Williams Tavern Restaurant was originally located 10 miles away just off the Southwest Trail in the community of Marlbrook.
 Built in 1832, it was owned by John Williams and during the 19th century, served as a local tavern for travelers.
 In the 1980's, the building was moved to Washington.
-It continue that tradition of welcoming travelers serving as the restaurant at the park.
+It continues that tradition of welcoming travelers, serving as the restaurant at the park.
 One can phone 870-983-2890 to get updated serving times.

 I read that the Crouch House was considered Greek revival architecture, and that Mr. Crouch had been a jeweler.
 Notice the boardwalk in front of the fence, which is a defining aspect of the historic district.